dragoon/acts-collector/readme.md

 ## Data collection system

 The first system we are going to build is a real-time data collection system.
-[TODO]
+This system will collect data from the order book in near real-time, such that a trading strategy can calculate buy/sell signals in a timely fashion.
-For backtesting, we need to collect at least best bid/ask prices, and to implement a trading strategy, we need to collect other features from the order book, so let's talk about it briefly.
+Any trading strategy will need to collect some features from the order book, so let's talk about it briefly.

 ### Order book